thednp/fetch-library-data/llm/zod.md

     z.array(z.string()).min(5, { error: "Too few items!" });
     z.set(z.string(), { error: "Bad set!" });

 The `error` param optionally accepts a function.
-This function will be called at parse time if a valiation error occurs.
+An error customization function is known as an **error map** in Zod terminology.
+The error map will run at parse time if a valiation error occurs.

     z.string({ error: ()=>`[${Date.now()}]: Validation failure.` });

 **Note** — In Zod v3, there were separate params for `message` (a string) and `errorMap` (a function).
 These have been unified in Zod 4 as `error`.

-The `error` function received a context object you can use to customize the error message based on the `input` or other validation information.
+The error map receives a context object you can use to customize the error message based on the validation issue.

-ZodZod Mini

     z.string({
-      error: (iss) => iss.input===undefined ?
+      error: (iss) => iss.input === undefined ?
 "Field is required." : "Invalid input."
     });

 For advanced cases, the `iss` object provides additional information you can use to customize the error.

-ZodZod Mini

     z.string({
       error: (iss) => {